We don’t make the rules, but we’re pretty sure it’s practically a crime to leave Spain without trying churros.

 No list of the top spots for churros in Malaga would be complete without Casa Aranda.
 A onetime humble shop occupying a single storefront, Casa Aranda today is nothing short of a mini-empire, having expanded into all the surrounding buildings and even a store a few blocks down.
 This famed institution is especially popular among locals, so be prepared to fight through some crowds to find a table.

 Insider’s Tip: Locals like dipping churros in chocolate or coffee.
 Read our guide on how to order coffee in Malaga.

 Now that you know a few of our favorite different varieties of fried dough here in Malaga, let’s take it back to the classic churro for a moment.
 Thinner yet more dense than their porra cousins, these are the star of the show at Café Madrid, where they’re made perfectly crispy and perfect for dunking.
 The place itself has been around since 1892, so it’s safe to say they’re doing something right.

 Who doesn’t love churros?!

 Bar El Caracol

 A classic spot in Malaga’s Victoria neighborhood just north of Plaza de la Merced, Bar El Caracol serves up tasty tejeringos and traditional churros, both of which taste absolutely perfect when dunked in coffee or hot chocolate.
-They open early (5:30 a.m.!) and close at 2 p.m., so be sure to stop in for breakfast to get your fix.
+They open early and close around lunchtime, so be sure to stop in for breakfast to get your fix.